s-munro/easyscore/README.md

       - API returning JSON successfully (no errors yet)
     - HOME PAGE
       - Filter selection menu component appears on click of filter button
-      * Created Popup.js--on SearchForm.js filter button click Popup.js appears.
+      * **Created Popup.js**--on SearchForm.js filter button click Popup.js appears.
 Need to add inputs to it and make sure it can manipulate the relevant state/values/etc.
         - Created with local state (ShowPopup and setShowPopUp) boolean.
-Relevant functions handleOpenPopup and handleClosePopup.
+Relevant functions are handleOpenPopup and handleClosePopup.
         * Popup display data (text, title, etc) passed as props into the component, since it's likely we use multiple Popups.
+        * .clicked class added/removed according to showPopup, modifying border color. dark border = active, light border = inactive.
     * COURSE PAGE:
-      - Course name, info, etc needs to update according to the class.
-Is hard-coded data right now.
+      - Course name, info, etc updated according to the selected course (data from api call); was previously hard coded.
+      * isLoading true returns loading component.
+Else, checks if courses.length > 0, and if true then returns Header.js and courses[0].instructors.map to return ProfessorCard for each instructor.
+    * SEARCHRESULTS:
+      - **if a blank search is done, API call gathers ~5,000 results.
+Takes a long time to load need solution**